Update: ‘No Apple CarPlay & Android Auto support?’ sub-section added to ‘Next-gen Interior.’

 Acura’s marketing strategy is to be performance-focused.
 Perhaps the only way of living up to that name in the increasingly competitive premium market is through a range of futuristic electric cars.
-Korkor revealed that Acura expects more than 50% of sales to come from EVs by 2030, and perhaps more than 60%.
+Korkor revealed that Acura expects more than 50% of sales from EVs by 2030 and perhaps more than 60%.
 For the Honda brand, that target is close to 40%.

 Acura ZDX FAQs

 When is the launch of the first Acura electric car?

 What are the specs of the Acura electric SUV?

 Thus far, we know that the SUV will ride on GM’s EV platform & use Ultium batteries.
 Expect around 300 miles of range & a dual-motor AWD.

 What is the expected price of the Acura electric SUV?

 We expect the well-equipped Acura EV variant to be priced well north of USD 50,000.